alexander-shaw/seshy/services/README.md

 curl http://localhost:8080/healthz
 ```

-All services expose health checks at `/healthz` for monitoring.
+The API exposes health checks at `/healthz` for monitoring.

+## Development

+See `services/api/README.md` for detailed development instructions.